Xiaoliang511/MIS548_GroupProject_Group9/Project DataSet/README.md

 # Datasets
-## Due to the limited of GitHub, we only upload palyers and teams data.
+## Due to the limited of GitHub, the team can only upload palyers and teams data.
 There are links for plays table and dataset after cleaning
 ### Datasets before cleaning and merging
-you could find whole dataset from this link https://www.dolthub.com/repositories/Liquidata/nfl-play-by-play
+Whole dataset is contributed from this link https://www.dolthub.com/repositories/Liquidata/nfl-play-by-play
 #### Basic information of data before cleaning:
  - Players dataset: (56175, 22)
  - Plays dataset: (943091, 29)